airswap/airswap-about/take-liquidity/run-an-aggregator.md

 Delegates implement the [Quote](../system/apis.md#quote-api) and [Last Look](../system/apis.md#last-look-api) protocols as an Ethereum smart contract.
 In the following scenarios, the Delegate is always the **sender** and end user is always the **signer**.

 Delegates **require signatures** on orders, which enables them to be passed through the Wrapper contract.
-There may be future versions of Delegates intended for on-chain integrations that do not require signatures.
+There may be future versions of Delegates intended for onchain integrations that do not require signatures.

 ## Determine Total Liquidity